 As a hay fever sufferer I was warned by my career guidance counsellor to abandon my preferred career choice of horticulture.
 I listened to him and went working in retail instead.
 Life happened, I married and was a very contented stay a home mom to four boys and three girls for twenty years.

 It is only in recent years that I have returned to spending time in the garden.
 I began studying organic horticulture part-time in a local community organic

 garden in Tralee five years ago and have not looked back since.

-I started on a small scale and attended a couple of local farmers markets but as much as the flowers were admired they didn’t sell.
-I persevered and soon found that there was indeed a market for my lovely blooms and after trialling the business in the summer of 2014, I opened Maura’s Cottage Flowers last June and I am now providing flowers for every occasion with and an ever-growing number of regular customers.
+I started on a small scale and attended a couple of local farmers markets.
+As much as the flowers were admired they didn’t sell.
+I persevered and soon found that there was indeed a market for my lovely blooms and after trialling the business in the summer of 2014.
+I opened Maura’s Cottage Flowers last June and I am now providing flowers for every occasion with and an ever-growing number of regular customers.
 I have weekly orders with restaurants, hotels and other retail outlets as well as specialising in wedding flowers.